RadekVyM/SimpleToolkit/README.md

 ### Popover

-`Popover` allows you to display custom popovers (flyouts) anchored to any control.
+`Popover` allows you to display custom popovers (flyouts) anchored to any control:

 ```xml
 <Button